overtrue/phplint/README.md

 | 3.x     | End Of Life            | PHP >= 7.4     |

 **NOTE** if you have an older version of PHP lower than 8.0, we recommend to use the latest version [3.4.0](https://github.com/overtrue/phplint/releases/tag/3.4.0)

-Version 9.1 is based on 9.0 code but did not support anymore PHP 8.0 that reached End-Of-Life.

 Major version 9.0 is a full code rewrites that have the same source code (`main` branch) for all PHP 8.x versions (`4.x`, `5.x` or `6.x`), with a lot of improvement, full documentation, and full unit code tested.